robotology/icub-models/README.md

 # icub-models

-Repository containing URDF and SDF models of iCub humanoid robot.
+Repository containing URDF and SDF models of iCub humanoid robots.

 The model contained in this repo are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) ](https://creativecommons.org/licenses/by-sa/4.0/).